USEPA/CMAQ/CCTM/docs/Developer_Manual/CMAQ_Dev_Manual.md

 Version Numbers
 =================================

-- need to review and edit!
+(review and edit!)

-CMAQ will have a two number versioning system for final release, with alpha, beta, gamma for development release.
+CMAQ will have a two number versioning system for release version, with th an alphanumeric string denoting the development version.
 For example, 5.2.
-In this case, the first digit and second digets refers to a final release.
+In this case, the first digit and second digets refers to an official release version.
-5.2 alpha, beta, gamma refers to intermediate bug fixes of the development version.
+5.2 alpha, 5.2 beta, 5.2 gamma refers to intermediate bug fixes of the development version.

 Referring to the branching strategy, coordinated releases occur when a release branch is created of off develop and merged back into develop and master.